-Applicants must complete an application for admission and submit it to the Admissions Office at Calhoun Community College.
+- Applicants must complete an application for admission online.
 Applicants should submit their application as early as possible prior to the semester in which they plan to enroll.
-Applications may be submitted online at www.calhoun.edu or mailed to the address listed below:
+Applications may be submitted online at www.calhoun.edu - Applicants must request that the high school from which they graduated mail their official transcript directly to the Admissions Office at the address listed below.
+Test scores, if applicable, must also be forwarded directly to Admissions. - Applicants who hold a GED must have an official GED transcript sent directly to the Admissions Office at the address noted below.